alex-e-development/alex-e-development.github.io/chapter-babel/README.md

 ## Wrapping Up

-You should now have a fairly solid grasp of the fundamentals of what Babel is, and how it works.
+You should now have a solid grasp of the fundamentals of what Babel is, and how it works.
 Of course there's a lot more to discover.
 In future tutorials we'll go deeper into two more of the major presets that are supported by Babel for transpiling supersets of Javascript: [JSX](https://reactjs.org/docs/introducing-jsx.html) and [Typescript](https://www.typescriptlang.org/).

+When we start working with `webpack` we will also look at how to configure Babel so that it only imports those functions from the sizable `core-js` library that you are actually using in your application (like `Array.includes()`) so that you don't need to include the entirety of the library itself.

-Before we do that we'll first go over the fundamentals of each (similar to this introduction) before diving into how to configure them all together into a modern web stack.
-Stay tuned.
+Before we do that however, we'll first go over the fundamentals of each of these tools on their own, after which we'll be ready to see how they combine together to form a complete modern web stack.

+Thanks for reading, and stay tuned!